pussinboots/angularjs-crypto/README.md

 }])
 ```

-That's done now all json fields that end with the pattern (default: '_enc') will be encoded by request and decoded in responsescfv
+That's done now all json fields that end with the pattern (default: '_enc') will be encoded in requests and decoded in responses.

 Issues
 -------------